If you’re filing for bankruptcy, then you’re probably dealing with some financial struggles.

 - Filed paperwork with mistakes

-Know Your Bankruptcy Rights in Camden, New Jersey
+Know Your Bankruptcy Rights In Camden County, New Jersey

 - Significant income that might disqualify you from Chapter 7